SelfishFish/400-101/SPOTO-213q-optimized.md

 ## Q51.

-Which effect of configuring the passive-interface SOJO  command under the EIGRP routing process is true?
+Which effect of configuring the passive-interface S0/0  command under the EIGRP routing process is true?

-A. It prevents EIGRP neighbor relationships from being formed over interface SOJO.
+A. It prevents EIGRP neighbor relationships from being formed over interface S0/0.

-B. It configures interface SOJO to send hello packets with the passive-interface bit set.
+B. It configures interface S0/0 to send hello packets with the passive-interface bit set.

 C. It configures interface S0/0 to suppress all outgoing routing updates.